 Q: How long is a Sunday meeting?

-A: Sunday meetings last between 75-90 minutes.
+A: Sunday meetings last about 75 minutes.

 Q: Is membership expected after attending a Sunday meeting?

 A: No. The Bridge seeks to offer a meaningful community that is relevant in an international context.
 We want you to experience this community without feeling pressured into becoming a member.
+“Membership” is first expressed through active involvement in the life of the church, but is also formally offered as an administrative process once or twice each year.

 Q: Is there anything for children?